 of our crop is bottled in a sweet, spicey, pickling vinegar after

-softening in the pressure cooker.
+softening in the pressure cooker for 30 minutes.
 Its a tasty staple for salads in our

 household, and we can usually maintain a supply all year.